-The MTI allows overseas doctors to undertake up to two years of training and experience in the UK.
+The Medical Training Initiative (MTI) scheme allows overseas doctors to undertake up to two years of training and experience in the UK.

-Under the supervision of a fully qualified NHS consultant doctor, trainee doctors on the MTI receive core and/or specialty medical training to the same standards of UK national trainees.
-However, in most instances the training program is tailored to suit the MTI doctor’s educational objectives and will take into account the type of work done by the doctor upon returning home.
+Under the supervision of a fully qualified NHS medical consultant, trainee doctors on the MTI scheme receive core and/or specialty medical training to the same standards as UK national trainees.
+Wherever possible, the training programme is tailored to suit the MTI doctor’s educational objectives and will take into account the type of work that will be done by the doctor upon returning home.

-In addition to receiving up to 24 months of specialised medical training, doctors on the MTI have also had the opportunity to attend a variety of workshops and seminars, gain fellowship to their relevant medical college and in some instances, sit their Medical Royal College Part 2 examination.
+In addition to receiving up to 24 months of specialised medical training, doctors on the MTI scheme have the opportunity to attend a variety of workshops and seminars, gain fellowship to their relevant medical royal college and in some instances, sit their Medical Royal College Part 2 examination.

 Minimum Criteria for acceptance onto the MTI Scheme

-Every doctor who applies to the MTI Scheme must gain written sponsorship on the relevant Medical Royal College International Scheme prior to their Tier 5 certificate of sponsorship application.
+Every doctor who applies to the MTI Scheme must gain written sponsorship from the relevant medical royal college international scheme or relevant NHS employing organisation that runs an international recruitment scheme prior to their Tier 5 certificate of sponsorship application.

 The General Medical Council (GMC) registers doctors to practise medicine in the UK.
-Their purpose is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
+Their purpose is to protect patients and improve medical education and practice in the UK by setting standards for students and doctors.

-Every doctor who applies to the MTI scheme must first register with the GMC.
-This is done through the relevant Royal College in conjunction with applying to their international sponsorship scheme.
+Every doctor who applies to the MTI scheme must first register with the GMC and obtain a full licence to practise.
+This is done through the relevant Royal College or NHS organisation during the process of applying to their international sponsorship scheme.

 The deaneries are responsible for the management and delivery of postgraduate medical education and for the continuing professional development of all doctors and dentists.